SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

       > init from srv/external/data/API_BUSINESS_PARTNER-A_AddressPhoneNumber.csv
       > init from srv/external/data/API_BUSINESS_PARTNER-A_AddressEmailAddress.csv
    ```
-   > If the API_BUSINESS_PARTNER doesn't show up, remove the .cds-services.json file - you find it in the user root folder (e.g.: /home/user/.cds-services.json)
+   > If the API_BUSINESS_PARTNER doesn't show up, remove the *.cds-services.json* file - you can find it in the user root folder (e.g.: /home/user/.cds-services.json).

 4. Open a new terminal and run `cds watch`.
 This will start the application connected to the running mock service.
    >In case you had previously deployed the application to Kyma Runtime -  Navigate to `app/incidents/resources/webapp` folder and move the webapp folder to `app/incidents`.
 Also, delete the resources folder.